-Heat Signature is the culmination of Tali Keren’s on-going research into Judeo-Christian ideology and the military-industrial complex.
-Juxtaposing Thomas Jefferson’s rejected 1776 design for the Great Seal of the United States with a FLIR Systems Inc. FC-R thermal camera, Keren underscores the inherent relations between American national myths, religious belief, and the quest for power and control.
+Heat Signature is a culmination of Tali Keren’s ongoing research into Judeo-Christian ideology and the military-industrial complex.
+Juxtaposing a design for the Great Seal of the United States unsuccessfully proposed to Congress by Thomas Jefferson and Benjamin Franklin in 1776 with a FLIR Systems Inc. FC-R military-grade thermal camera, Keren underscores the inherent relations between American national myths, religious belief, and the quest for power and control.

-The exhibition is organized by The Agency for Legal Imagination operating throughout 2018 at MINI/Goethe-Institut Curatorial Residencies Ludlow 38.
+The exhibition is supported by Artis and the Friends of Goethe-Institut New York; Commissioned and organized by The Agency for Legal Imagination operating throughout 2018 at MINI/Goethe-Institut Curatorial Residencies Ludlow 38.